Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 from EUR 29 (SumUp Air) to EUR 399

-Monthly costs subscription/account
+Monthly subscription/account cost

-from EUR 0 (free subscription possible)
+from EUR 0 (free plan possible)

-from EUR 0 (free subscription possible)
+from EUR 0 (free plan possible)

 EUR 0-19 depending on provider